Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Experiments

 \subsection{Experiments on nuScenes Dataset}

-The performance of the solvers is also tested on the \texttt{nuScenes} dataset~\cite{Caesar_2020_CVPR}, which consists of consecutive keyframes from 6 cameras.
-This multi-camera system provides a full 360-degree field of view.
-We utilize all the keyframes of Part 1 for the evaluation, and there are 3376 images in total.
-The ground truth is given by a lidar map-based localization scheme.
-Similar to the experiments on \texttt{KITTI} dataset, the SIFT detector~\cite{lowe2004distinctive} is used to establish the PCs between consecutive views in six cameras.
-All the solvers are integrated into RANSAC to remove outlier matches of the feature correspondences.
+The performance evaluation of the solvers extends to the \texttt{nuScenes} dataset~\cite{Caesar_2020_CVPR}.
+This dataset comprises consecutive keyframes captured from a multi-camera system consisting of six cameras, providing a comprehensive 360-degree field of view.
+For evaluation purposes, all keyframes from Part 1 are utilized, totaling 3,376 images.
+The ground truth is established through a lidar map-based localization scheme.
+Similar to the experiments conducted on the \texttt{KITTI} dataset, the SIFT detector~\cite{lowe2004distinctive} is employed to establish PCs between consecutive views in the six cameras.
+To deal with outlier matches in the feature correspondences, all the solvers are integrated into the RANSAC scheme.

-\cref{tab:RTErrror_nuScenes_generalized} shows the rotation and translation error of the proposed \texttt{6pt-Our-intra} for the Part1 of \texttt{nuScenes} dataset.
-The median error is used to evaluate the estimation accuracy.
-It is demonstrated that the proposed \texttt{6pt-Our-intra} offers the best performance among all the methods.
-In comparison with experiments on \texttt{KITTI} dataset, this experiment also demonstrates that \texttt{6pt-Our-intra} can be directly used for the relative pose estimation for the systems with more cameras.
+\cref{tab:RTErrror_nuScenes_generalized} illustrates the rotation and translation error of the \texttt{6pt-Our-intra} solver on the Part1 of \texttt{nuScenes} dataset.
+We use median error to evaluate the performance of solvers.
+The experiment results highlight that the proposed \texttt{6pt-Our-intra} solver achieves superior performance compared to other solvers.
+In addition, compared to experiments conducted on the \texttt{KITTI} dataset, this experiment provides further evidence supporting the direct applicability of the \texttt{6pt-Our-intra} method for relative pose estimation in systems equipped with more cameras.